Characterization of the equivalence of robustification and regularization in linear and matrix regression: A robust perspective of linear regression

 so absolute homogeneity is satisfied.
 Similarly, if $\bb,\gam\in\R^n$,

 and hence the triangle inequality is satisfied.
 Therefore, $\oh$ is a seminorm which satisfies the desired properties, completing the proof. \end{proof}

-When equality is attained for all pairs $(\zz,\bb)\in\R^m\times\R^n$, we are in the regime of the previous subsection, and we say that robustification under $\U$ is equivalent to regularization under $\oh$ (of course, $\oh$ is the only possible candidate for such an equivalency).
+When equality is attained for all pairs $(\zz,\bb)\in\R^m\times\R^n$, we are in the regime of the previous subsection, and we say that robustification under $\U$ is equivalent to regularization under $\oh$.
 We now discuss a variety of explicit settings in which regularization only provides upper and lower bounds to the true robustified problem.

 Fix $p,q\in[1,\infty]$.
 Consider the robust $\ell_p$ regression problem

 where $\U_{F_q} = \{\D\in\R^{m\times n}: \|\D\|_{F_q}\leq \lambda\}$.
 In the case when $p=q$ we saw earlier (Theorem \ref{thm:basicLpResults}) that one exactly recovers $\ell_p$ regression with an $\ell_{p^*}$ penalty: